Open Source Intelligence (OSINT)

 What your report includes

-Every OSINT assessment is delivered as a written report structured for two audiences: technical teams that need to understand any relevant findings in detail, and senior stakeholders who need to understand the overall exposure and the associated risk with the information that could be gathered.
+Every OSINT assessment is delivered as a written report structured for two audiences: technical teams that need findings in detail, and senior stakeholders who need to understand overall exposure and associated risk.

 Covering the overall exposure level, the most significant findings, and the key actions arising from the assessment.